-Recommended for teenagers and adults, this board game tasks players with considering and providing solutions to a wide array of awkward social situations
+Recommended for adolescents and adults, this board game tasks players with considering and providing solutions to a wide array of awkward social situations

 Social Skills Activities: Speaking to Different Listeners